santosant/github-actions/docs/README.md

 [x] - Initial structure

 [x] - Install project dependecies

-[] - Find dead-code in the application
+[x] - Find dead-code in the application

 [] - Run tests

 ## What are Actions?